-The Old People's Home of the Russian Orthodox Convent, “Novo-Diveevo”, was founded in 1972 by Archbishop Andrei of Rockland to provide care of the elderly persons of Slavic background, who due to the lack of proper knowledge of English language, would feel isolated in an environment of an English speaking adult home.
+The Adult Home of the Russian Orthodox Convent Novo-Diveevo was founded in 1972 by Archbishop Andrei of Rockland to provide care of the elderly persons of Slavic background.
+Archbishop Andrei felt that it was important to provide care for the elderly who due to the lack of proper knowledge of the English language would otherwise feel isolated in an environment of an English speaking adult home.

-The 76-bed facility, nestled on over 50 acres of grounds of the Convent, is located in the town of Clarkstown and the hamlet of Nanuet, near the village of Spring Valley in New York's Rockland County.
+The Adult Home is fully accredited, licensed by New York State and staffed around the clock.
+The 76-bed facility is nestled on the grounds of the Convent.
 The Home provides each resident with a private, furnished room, complete with a bed, dresser, desk, two chairs, night table, lamp, draperies, and a wall closet.
 New residents may bring their own furniture if they wish.
-TV, radio, small refrigerator, and telephone are permitted in the rooms.
+A television, radio, small refrigerator, and telephone are permitted in the rooms.
 The Convent grounds offer an ideal opportunity for walks in the fresh country air amidst natural beauty.

-Professional staf fluent in most Slavic languages provides the services for our residents.
-Residents receive three meals a day prepared in a traditional Slavic style and meeting the nutrient requirements set by the New York State Health Department.
+The staff is fluent in most Slavic languages providing or arranging services for all of our residents.
+Residents enjoy three meals a day, cooked on premises and prepared in a traditional Slavic style, meeting the nutrient requirements set by the New York State Health Department.
 Special diets are provided when ordered by a physician.
-Complete housekeeping services are provided at the Home, including linen service and laundering of resident's personal clothing.
+Complete housekeeping services are provided at the Home, including linen service and laundering of resident’s personal clothing.
 Office staff is available for case management services.

-Health Care includes periodic physical examination for all residents.
-The Convent physician visits the Home twice a week.
-Nurse's aides give 24-hour supervision.
-Medical prescriptions are filled by our local pharmacy and when necessary, nurse's aides provide assistance in taking medications.
-The Home arranges appointments and transportation to other medical providers.
+A full medical staff visits the Adult Home regularly and is on call 24 hours a day.
+Care includes a periodic physical examination for all residents.
+The convent physician visits the Home twice a week.
+Nurse’s aides and staff provide 24-hour supervision.
+Medical prescriptions are filled by our local pharmacy and when necessary a nurse’s aide can provide assistance in taking medications.
+Physical Therapy is also part of the care.
+The Home also arranges appointments and transportation to other medical providers when needed.

-Religious Services residents are welcome to attend the Convent church, which has religious services twice a day.
-All of the services are also broadcast into specific areas of the Home.
-Once a day a priest visits the home and is available for private meetings with the residents.
+Residents are welcome to attend the convent church, which has religious services twice daily.
+For those residents who wish to attend, but cannot due to physical restrictions, the services are broadcast live to specific areas of the Adult Home.
+A priest visits the home at least once a day and is available for private meetings with the residents per request.